 So you know the result.
 Let me tell you how we got there.

 I am a fan of distance skating.
 I consider myself a sort of “spiritual astronaut,” devoting a great deal of energy toward the development of mind, spirit, and body as a single unit in respect of the individual life experience.
 And part of the exploration of spirit requires pushing boundaries.
-“Pushing boundaries” largely embodies the spirit of skateboarding for boarders of all breeds, from downhillers to distance riders and commuters, to the bowl riders and park guys.
+“Pushing boundaries” largely embodies the spirit of skateboarding for boarders of all breeds–something we can all connect on, from downhillers to distance riders and commuters, to the bowl riders and park guys.
 For me, a great deal of this constant testament comes from distance skateboarding.
 It hones and tests balance in body and mind.
 It keeps me in shape, it keeps me exploring my surroundings, it introduces me to new people, and I just generally have a good time challenging my mind and body through all forms of skateboarding.

 So driving out to San Diego from the Front Range in Colorado seemed like a no brainer!
 It was a first opportunity for me and my family to experience that part of the country on the way out to California, and it was an opportunity for me to push myself and my friends toward further individual development, from racing strategies to testing the capacity of individual will.